 STEP 3: Go to the Export menu in the left column.
-Here you can select which data you wish to export.

 The drop-down menu shows three options:

 - All values: Export all values per athlete. - Average values: Export only the average time per athlete. - Best values: Export only the best time per athlete.